 Inspect suspension system straps and clips for fraying, tears, cracks, hair products, perspiration, and insecticides - all can affect suspension components.
 If a helmet contains a foam lining, inspect and replace if any signs of damage.

-Check the Service Life –Specific service life, defined in terms of number of years, is not required to be included on safety helmets, so you may not find one.
+Check the service life –Specific service life, defined in terms of the number of years, is not required to be included on safety helmets, so you may not find one.
 Although, individual manufacturers may choose to include such information, as well as identify certain conditions that may affect a helmet’s protection capability over time.

 When you're done with your helmet for the day, store it in a clean, dry area that does not exceed 120 degrees Fahrenheit.
 Do not store it in direct sunlight.
 Manufacturers recommend that workers never leave their safety helmet in the rear window well of a vehicle or anywhere it would be exposed to sunlight while not in use because UV rays can do significant damage over time.